20 Ways to Sell Your Clutter Quickly (and Safely) Online

 Use the most common words associated with the item in the listing headline -- but think about other search terms, too.
 Some buyers might search for a "side table" or a "nightstand" instead of an "end table," so add alternatives in the body of the listing.
 Descriptors such as "new," "rustic," "modern," or "designer" can help too.

 An enthusiastic buyer will have questions, so answer promptly -- or risk losing a sale.
-Prefer a buyer to communicate a certain way, such as by phone, text, or email?
+Do you want buyers reach you a certain way, such as by phone, text, or email?
 Be sure to say so in the initial listing.

 Wait to offer items for sale until you can keep a reasonably flexible schedule for a few days, so it's easy to arrange a time to make the transaction.
 Tell prospective buyers about a preferred meeting spot immediately, so they can decide whether it's too far to travel to get a bargain.